JorgePasco1/design-patterns-python-examples/structural/09-decorator/README.md

 1. The **Component** declares the common interface for both wrappers and wrapped objects.
 2. **Concrete Component** is a class of objects being wrapped.
 It defines basic behavior, which can be altered by decorators.
 3. The **Base Decorator** has a field for referencing a wrapped object.
 The field's type should be declared as the component interface so it can contain both concrete components and decorators.
 Delegates all operations to the wrapped objects.
-4. **Concrete Decorators** define extra behaviors that can be added dinamically to components.
+4. **Concrete Decorators** define extra behaviors that can be added dynamically to components.
 Override methods of the base decorator and execute their behavior either before or after calling the parent method.
 5. The **Client** can wrap components in multiple layers of decorators, as long as it works with all objects via the component interface.

 ## Pros and Cons